mango-jfg/gh-prs-swiftbar-plugin/README.md

 Key features:
 - Displays the number of open PRs.
-- Shows detailed information about each PR, including title, author, age, and requested reviewers.
+- Shows detailed information about each PR.
+- You can find the title and the author and when the PR got enough approves you can see a tick after the title.
+- In the dropdown, when the option key (⌥) is pressed, it shows the age and the requested reviewers.
+- Click on the item opens the PR page in your browser.
 - Allows toggling between "all PRs" and "requested PRs" views.
 - Provides manual refresh and error handling for missing dependencies or configuration.

 ### How to use

-  * Just drop the plugin into your swiftbar plugins folder
+  * Just copy the plugin shell script into your swiftbar plugins folder
   * Then choose `Refresh all` from the swiftbar menu

 ### Dependecies